Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1B

 Memory Aid

-Real-World Application
+Real-World Example

 The National Radio Quiet Zone: It's an area surrounding the National Radio Astronomy Observatory (in West Virginia).
 This zone protects radio astronomy operations from interference.
 Amateur radio operations in this zone may be restricted.
 The Radio Quiet Zone is around the National Radio Astronomy Observatory - this is what it is.

-FCC Part 97.303Key Concepts
+Reference: FCC Part 97.303

-National Radio Quiet Zone, National Radio Astronomy Observatory, Radio astronomy, Protected area
+National Radio Quiet Zone National Radio Astronomy Observatory Radio astronomy Protected area

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1B topic.